 Looking for an exciting summer helping kids stay safe and healthy?
-Working as a nurse at summer camps may be the job for you!
+Working as a nurse or a nurse assistant at summer camps may be the job for you!

 Keeping campers and staff safe and healthy is the responsibility of nurses at summer sleepaway camps and day camps.

 Camp nurses provide many types of medical care for children that may include anything from colds and illness, burns and scrapes or broken bones.
 The duties of camp nurses are varied and may include:

 - Staff orientation

 - Creating action plans in the event of an contagious outbreak

 - Communicating with the parents or family members of campers or staff

 - Ensuring the safety of everyone at camp